 SGEs serving on FACA committees also are covered by certain exemptions from section 208 that have been promulgated by OGE, pursuant to 18 U.S.C. § 208(b)(2).
 The most significant of these is 5 C.F.R. § 2640.203(g), which pertains to certain financial interests arising from the SGE's outside employment.
-Specifically, this exemption permits SGEs serving on FACA committees to participate in particular matters of general applicability-such as the development of general regulations, policies, or standards-where the disqualifying interest arises from the SGE's non-Federal employment or prospective employment.
-Agencies should note, however, that this exemption is subject to several important limitations: (1) the matter cannot have a "special or distinct effect" on either the SGE or the SGE's non-Federal employer, other than as part of a class; 19 (2) the exemption does not cover
+Specifically, this exemption permits SGEs serving on FACA committees to participate in particular matters of general applicability--such as the development of general regulations, policies, or standards--where the disqualifying interest arises from the SGE's non-Federal employment or prospective employment.
+Agencies should note, however, that this exemption is subject to several important limitations: (1) the matter cannot have a "special or distinct effect" on either the SGE or the SGE's non-Federal employer, other than as part of a class,19 (2) the exemption does not cover interests arising from the ownership of stock in the employer; (3) and the non-Federal employment must involve an actual employee/employer relationship, as opposed to an independent contractor relationship (such as certain consulting positions).
+See Furthermore, it should be emphasized that 61 Federal Register at 66838. section 2640.203(g) does not apply to all SGEs, but only to those serving on advisory committees within the meaning of FACA.

 19 When we promulgated this exemption, we explained the "special or distinct effect" limitation as follows: "[I]t is not OGE's intent that the exemption apply only where the effect of the matter on members within a class is identical.
 Normally, the matter would have a 'special or distinct effect' when its impact would be unique to the employee or his employer, or where the effect would be clearly out of proportion in comparison to the effect on other members of the class."
 61 Federal Register 66829, 66839 (December 18, 1996).
-Although the examples following section 2640.203(g) do not specifically address the "special or distinct effect" limitation, quidance as to the meaning of that phrase may be found in an example following another exemption that uses the same language.
-See 5 C.F.R. § 2640.203(b) (Example 2) (even though grant announcement open to all universities, employee's university (continued...)
+Although the examples following section 2640.203(g) do not specifically address the "special or distinct effect" limitation, guidance as to the meaning of that phrase may be found in an example following another exemption that uses the same language.
+See 5 C.F.R. § 2640.203(b) (Example 2) (even though grant announcement open to all universities, employee's university one of just two or three likely to receive grant because very few universities known to have necessary facilities and equipment).